YazidLee/hugo-backup/content/posts/hobby/Windows激活--MSA.md

       * Pfn - Package Family Name - The package family name of your Windows edition.
       * OA3xOriginalProductKey - The BIOS product key.
 (Yes, it's a duplicate).
       * DownlevelGenuineState - Indicates whether or not your system is genuine. (activated)
+    * TimeStampClient - The ISO 8601 format date of ticket generation.
   * Signatures:
     * signature: (Either downlevelGTkey or clientLockboxKey depending on which utility actually generated the ticket - SLC, gatherosstate or ClipUp.)
       * downlevelGTkey - rsa-sha256 signature for the Properties field.